Community Mental Health

 The Clinical Network has worked with Regional Clinical Delivery Team to ensure a joint regional approach to CMH Transformation.
 In doing this, we have engaged closely with all stakeholders across Yorkshire and the Humber to:

-- Identify improvement support required to support ICS’s with implementation of CMH transformation and develop a work programme.
+• Identified improvement support required to support ICSs with implementation of CMH transformation and develop a work programme.

-- Begun to work with ICS’s, NHS England and HEE to improve capacity for the delivery of CMH transformation.
+• Worked with ICSs, NHS England (including Workforce, Training and Education, formerly Health Education England) to improve capacity for the delivery of CMH Transformation.

 Meetings & Events

-The CMH Transformation Regional Collaborative meets bi-monthly and in order to ensure consistency of appropriate communication, an electronic update will be issued in the months where the Regional Collaborative doesn’t meet.
+The CMH Transformation Regional Collaborative meets bi-monthly and continues to communicate with stakeholders between meetings to ensure consistency of appropriate communication where the Regional Collaborative doesn't meet.

 Local Services